 Christchurch: Send a message of hope now

-On Friday the 15th of March, our Muslim community was attacked in their place of worship.
+On Friday the 15th of March, the Muslim community was attacked in their place of worship.
 Currently the death toll stands at 50.
-And the person that carried out these horrific attacks did so in the name of white supremacy and hate.
+And the person who carried out these horrific attacks did so in the name of white supremacy and hate.

 We are in shock.
 In anger and in pain.
 We want to do something.
 Please join us in this first step now.

 The New Zealand Muslim community is hurting.
 Let them know that we stand for a nation where freedom, justice, hope and love are not negotiable values, but at the heart of who we are.
 Deliver them a message of hope and love to sustain them in the dark days to come.

 We are working towards the most respectful and meaningful way to share your messages with the Muslim community in Christchurch and around New Zealand, as well some messages of hope will be on billboards, newspapers and websites across the country.
 Over the coming week the public displays will show people of all ethnicities, religions and cultures – especially our Muslim whānau – the outpouring of empathy and aroha.